bryantamayo1/template-web-dotenv/README.md

     │   └──  webpack.prod.js                # setup only for prod
     ├── docs                                # screenshots of updatings
-    ├── node_modules                        # libraries after of installing with npm install ├── src                                 # code for development
+    ├── node_modules                        # libraries after of installing with npm install ├── files-to-build                      # files to copy in build folder ├── src                                 # code for development
     │   ├──  js                             # only files javascript
     │   │    └── main.js                    # javascript file root